-You might hear many time acronym VPN which stands for Virtual Private Network, but the question is what it is, how it works and why we need it.
-Before that, we need to clarify few things first.
+You might hear many times the acronym VPN which stands for Virtual Private Network, but the question is what it is, how it works and why we need it.
+Before that, we need to clarify a few things first.

 Technically speaking, VPN is a network tunnel.
 So what network tunnel is?

 It is a logical conduit through which network data flows.
 This conduit is usually encrypted, providing security to non-protected data.

 Three are 3 types of network tunnel solutions:

 They all do the same thing, but in a different way.
 Different setup and installation procedures.
 Some of them are automatically supported by all communication software, some requires special integrations.
 Some requires special appliances; some are very expensive and some are free.